pattern-lab/patternlab-node/packages/docs/src/docs/pattern-managing-assets.md

 title: Managing Pattern Assets
 tags:
   - docs
+category: patterns
 ---

 Assets for patterns - including JavaScript, CSS, and images - should be stored and edited in the `./source/` directory.
-Pattern Lab will move these assets to the `./public/` directory for you when you generate your site or when you watch the `./source/` directory for changes. *You can name and organize your assets however you like.* If you would like to use `./source/stylesheets/` to store your styles instead of `./source/css/` you can do that.
+Pattern Lab will move these assets to the `./public/` directory for you when you generate your site or when you watch the `./source/` directory for changes. _You can name and organize your assets however you like._ If you would like to use `./source/stylesheets/` to store your styles instead of `./source/css/` you can do that.
 The structure will be maintained when they're moved to the `./public/` directory.

 Pattern Lab ships with copy tasks in the `Gruntfile.js` or `Gulpfile.js` of [the Editions](https://github.com/pattern-lab/?utf8=%E2%9C%93&query=edition-node) that copy your assets for you.